Later Roman Empire: Rigorism and Christology

 Debates about the traditores—Christians who had given up holy books to state authorities or made pagan sacrifices during the Great Persecution—intensified in Numidia in the 310s.
-The more radical, mainly rular clergy believed that traditores should be rebaptized.
+The more radical, mainly rural clergy believed that traditores should be rebaptized.
 They were known as Donatists for their bishop of Carthage, Donatus Magnus.
 After three synods condemned Donatist views, Constantine ordered the confiscation of their churches, but he stopped their persecution after his troops slaughtered a Donatist congregation in 321.
 Donatism survived and the separate hierarchy of Donatist clergy endured for more than a century.

 Theological debates about the relationship between God the Father and Christ created a further schism.
 A Libyan priests Arius argued that Christ as God the Son was the Father's creature, while his opponents, in particular Pope Alexander I of Alexandria, maintained that the Father and the Son were identical in the Trinity.
 Anxious about church unity, Constantine summoned the bishops to the first ecumenical council to Nicaea in May 325.
 The nearly 300 bishops who assembled at the First Council of Nicaea adopted a creed emphasizing that the Son was of the same nature as the Father.
 For Arius and his supporters, known as Arians, did not accept the Nicene Creed, Constantine exiled them.
 Their banishment did not heal the schism, and the Arian exiles were allowed to return, while the most prominent anti-Arian bishops Athanasius of Alexandria and Marcellus of Ancyra were exiled.
 On his death bed, Constantine received baptism from an Arian bishop, Eusebius of Nicomedia.

 In concert with most western bishops, Constantine II and Constans insisted on the Nicene Creed, but Constantius II and the majority of the eastern clergy sympathized with the Arians.
 Athanasius and Marcellus were restored to their episcopal sees, but in Constantinople Constantius replaced the Nicene Paul with Eusebius.
 He consecrated a moderate Arian priest Ulfilas bishop to lead a proselytizing mission among the Goths across the Danube in 341.
 Although seven years later Ulfilas was banned from the Gothic territory, Gothic converts continued his mission.
 In 338 Constantius achieved the deposition of Athanasius and Marcellus at a church council in Antioch, but they approached Pope Julius I for protection.
 The Pope acknowledged their orthodoxy, but they were declared heretics by 90 eastern bishops at a new synod.
 After anti-Arian riots in Constantinople, Constans persuaded Constantius to convoke the bishops to a new synod in 343.
 The Council of Serdica ordered the restoration of Paul to Constantinople and Athanasius to Alexandria, but the conflict continued because Constantius refused the Nicene creeds and rival Christian communities continued to co-exist in the eastern provinces.